LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 ## References
-Please cite the appropriate papers when using this library or parts of it in an academic publication.
+Please cite the appropriate papers when using this toolbox or parts of it in an academic publication.

 1. <a name="paul1"></a>Paul Furgale, Joern Rehder, Roland Siegwart (2013).
 Unified Temporal and Spatial Calibration for Multi-Sensor Systems.
 In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Tokyo, Japan.
 1. <a name="paul2"></a>Paul Furgale, T D Barfoot, G Sibley (2012).
 Continuous-Time Batch Estimation Using Temporal Basis Functions.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pp. 2088–2095, St. Paul, MN.